psychemedia/storytelling-notes/gobborn_seer.md

 pp.41-52

-HOW THE SON OF THE GOBHAUN SAOR SHORTENED
+HOW THE SON OF THE GOBHAUN SAOR SHORTENED THE WAY

 One day the Son of the Gobhaun Saor was sitting outside in the sunshine, cutting a little reed into a pipe to make music with.
 He was so busy that he never saw three stranger-men coming till they were close to him.
 He looked up then and saw three thrawn-faced churls wrapped in long cloaks.
 "Good morrow to you," said the Son of the Gobhaun Saor.
 "Good morrow," said they.
 "We have come to say a word to the Son of the Gobhaun Saor."
 "He is before you," said the Son.
 "We have come," said the most thrawn-faced of the three, "from the King of the Land Under Wave to ask you to help him; he has a piece of work that none of his own people can do, and you have the cleverness of the Three Worlds in your fingers." "'Tis my father has that," said the Son of the Gobhaun Saor.
 "Well," said the other, "bring your father with you to the Land Under Wave and your fortune's made."
 The Son of the Gobhaun Saor set off at that to find his father.
 "I have the news of the world for you and your share of fortune out of it," he said.
 "What news?" said the Gobhaun.
 "The King of the Land Under Wave has sent for me; if you come with me your fortune is made."
 "Did he send you a token?"
 "No token at all, but do you think I would not know his messengers?"
 "O, 'tis you has the cleverness!" said the Gobhaun Saor.